 Figure 2-30.
 Result sizes for get-tweets-with-meme and get-mention-edges

-The MapReduce framework on Riak, on the other hand, is designed for lightweight use cases where users can write simple query logic with JavaScript and get it running on the data nodes quickly without a complicated initialization process.
+The MapReduce framework for Riak, on the other hand, is designed for lightweight use cases where users can write simple query logic with JavaScript and get it running on the data nodes quickly without a complicated initialization process.
 There is always only one reducer running for each MapReduce job.
 Intermediate data is transmitted directly from mappers to the reducer without being sorted or grouped.
 The reducer relies on its memory stack to store the whole list of intermediate data, and has a default timeout of only five seconds.
 Therefore, Riak MapReduce is not suitable for processing the large datasets produced by queries corresponding to long time periods.

 Improving Query Evaluation Performance with Modified Index Structures